venkat2036/wk3_cleaning_data/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 The variable are listed below.
 Excepting the first two variables, the variables pertain to mean and standard deviation of these signals.
 These variables are real numbers.
+For each volunteer, and for each action, each of these variables represent a mean of these signals’ means or standard deviations.

 Note: The metric units for the variables are not clear from the raw data.